stanykey/reple/README.md

 ```

 If you install the package locally, you might need to add `~/.local/bin` to your path.
-As well, you will need to have the compilers installed seperately for each language you wish to use.
+As well, you will need to have the compilers installed separately for each language you wish to use.

 ## Usage
 To start an interactive REPL session, call `reple` with the title of a configuration